Technical Innovations for AI Policy

 - Charles Yang (Center for Industrial Strategy)

-In addition to talks and discussions, the agenda includes substantial time for networking and collaboration.
+In addition to talks and discussions, the agenda included substantial time for networking and collaboration.

 ...